pennsignals/aptos/readme.md

 ## Data Validation

-Given a JSON Schema document, `aptos` can validate client-submitted data to require that it satisfies a certain number of criteria.
+Given a JSON Schema document, `aptos` can validate client-submitted data to ensure that it satisfies a certain number of criteria.

 ```json
 {